rfresh2/ZenithProxy/README.md

 1. Linux or Windows server.
 I recommend DigitalOcean `2 GB Memory / 1 AMD vCPU` in the NYC-1 region for minimal ping to 2b2t.
 2b2t allows a maximum of 3 accounts concurrently connected per IP address.
 2. JDK17 and git installed.
-JDK17's path must be set on the JAVA_HOME environment variable.
+  * JDK17's path must be set on the JAVA_HOME environment variable or create a gradle.properties file with `org.gradle.java.home=/path/to/jdk17`

 ## Setup